About the Applied Psychology Graduate Program

 ASU has many financial aid opportunities for graduate students, including distance education students.

-In addition, we offer graduate assistantships for students who are on campus.
-Assistantship applications are generally due at the end of the spring semester for the following year.
+In addition, we offer graduate assistantships for online students and students who are on campus.
+Online assistantship applications are due at the middle of each semester for the following semester.
+On campus assistantship applications are generally due at the end of the spring semester for the following academic year.
 Contact the program director for more information.